micmejia/bible-dump/AMPC/Genesis/Gen 27.md

 When your brother's anger is diverted from you, he will forget [the wrong] that you have done him.
-Then [^b]I will send and bring you back from there.
+Then I will send and bring you back from there.
 Why should I be deprived of both of you in one day?